What if shocking your muscles with electricity helped them grow and develop faster?

 So, if you’re targeting your biceps with EMS, don’t hit your triceps as well.
 Work them separately.

 5. Place the electrode pads properly.

-If you get this wrong, you’re going to hamper or negate the results, so follow the machine’s instructions.
+If you get this wrong, you’re going to hinder or negate any potential benefits, so follow the machine’s instructions.

 6. Don’t skip the warm-up.